American Samoa Wedding Traditions

 Bridal Attire Progression

-Puletasipoo-leh-TAH-see is a two-piece traditional dress consisting of a fitted top and ankle-length wraparound skirt worn by the bride during the reception, costing $500-$2,000 USD and typically gifted by the groom’s family to symbolize her acceptance into their aigaEYE-nga.
+Puletasi is a two-piece traditional dress consisting of a fitted top and ankle-length wraparound skirt worn by the bride during the reception, costing $500-$2,000 USD and typically gifted by the groom’s family to symbolize her acceptance into their aiga.
 The bride’s wedding day involves strategic costume changes: starting with a Western white gown ($500-$2,000 USD) for the church ceremony, transitioning to puletasi for the reception, and sometimes adding a third outfit for the evening dancing.
 Each change requires 30 minutes with assistance from 5-10 female relatives who provide blessings and advice during the transitions.

 Groom and Wedding Party Attire